SciML/NBodySimulator.jl/docs/src/index.md

 p2 = MagneticParticle(SVector(0.005, 0.0, 0.0), SVector(0.0, 0.0, 0.0), 5e-6,
                       SVector(0.0, 0.0, 0.00077))
 ```
-To calculate magnetic interactions properly, one should also specify the value for the constant μ<sub>0</sub>/4π or its substitute.
-Having created parameters for the magnetostatic potential, one can now instantiate a system of particles which should interact magnetically.
+To calculate magnetic interactions properly, one should also specify the value for the constant μ0/4π or its substitute.
+Having created parameters for the magnetostatic potential, one can now instantiate a system of particles that should interact magnetically.
 For that purpose, we use `PotentialNBodySystem` and pass particles and potential parameters as arguments.
 ```julia
 parameters = MagnetostaticParameters(μ_4π)
 system = PotentialNBodySystem([p1, p2], Dict(:magnetic => parameters))